 Belladonna is LIKELY UNSAFE when taken by mouth.
 It contains chemicals that can be toxic.

 Side effects can include dry mouth, enlarged pupils, blurred vision, red dry skin, fever, fast heartbeat, inability to urinate or sweat, hallucinations, spasms, mental problems, convulsions, and coma.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Belladonna is UNSAFE when taken by mouth during pregnancy.
+Special Precautions & Warnings:Pregnancy and breast-feeding: Belladonna is LIKELY UNSAFE when taken by mouth during pregnancy.
 Belladonna contains potentially toxic chemicals and has been linked to reports of serious side effects.
-Belladonna is also UNSAFE during breast-feeding.
+Belladonna is also LIKELY UNSAFE during breast-feeding.
 It can reduce milk production and also passes into breast milk.